roberttrimble/CS480_Trimble/computer-graphics/PA5/README.md

 # PA5: Assimp Model Loading

 The given spinning cube has been modified to orbit around a central point, while also spinning itself.
 This is done by multipyling the translate and rotate function.
+Assimp